zhuyanan/Comfy-FilmSimulator/README.md

 This repository provides a ComfyUI-compatible node implementation that simulates film stock response, grain, bloom/halation and tone mapping.
 It includes an extendable preset library (`films.json`) and a PyTorch/OpenCV-based processing node (`__init__.py`) that exposes controls for film type, tone mapping, exposure, grain and halation.

 ---
+## New Updates
+- Added the option for 16-bit linear image input.
+If the input image is a 16-bit linear image, better highlights and shadow performance can be achieved.
+- This option can be used in conjunction with other RAW image decoding nodes.
+I also added a custom DNG reader node in the main directory.
+Since I use a Leica camera, I only tested it with DNG files, but in theory, it can also be used for decoding RAW images from other digital cameras.
+Please enable Linear Output when exporting images.

+---

 ## Quick highlights